Frogging-Family/linux-tkg/README.md

 #### Anbox usage

+**As of kernel 5.18, ashmem was dropped, breaking anbox.
+Their old Android 7 base doesn't allow moving to memfd so it might take a while to fix.
+The newer WayDroid alternative moved to using memfd thanks to an easier to work with Android 10 base.
+It still depends on binderfs, which is supported on 5.18+, but ashmem isn't a requirement for it anymore.
+An ashmem dkms driver can be used to circumvent the issue, but it currently is problematic on 5.19 and is likely to require active maintenance going forward.
+If you can, consider moving to WayDroid.**

 When enabling the anbox support option, the `binder` and `ashmem` modules are built-in.
 You don't have to load them.
 However you'll need to mount binderfs :
 ```shell
 sudo mkdir /dev/binderfs